DigitalSlideArchive/HistomicsTK/README.rst

   *To install HistomicsTK using PyPI*::

-  $ python -m pip install histomicstk --find-links https://girder.github.io/large_image_wheels
+  $ python -m pip install histomicstk[all] --find-links https://girder.github.io/large_image_wheels

   *To install HistomicsTK from source*::